 - kosher salt and pepper to taste

-In a large, high-sided pan, heat a little bit of olive oil in the pan over medium heat.
+- In a large, high-sided pan, heat about 1 tablespoon of extra virgin olive oil in the pan over medium heat.
 Add corn kernels and sliced zucchini, cooking until softened and slightly browned about 6-7 minutes.
-Add about 1/4 cup of pasta water and whisk in fresh goat cheese until it makes a creamy sauce.
-Keep adding a little bit of water until it reaches the consistency you desire (I typically don't go over 1/3-1/2 a cup), then season the sauce with salt and pepper to taste.
+Add about ¼ cup of pasta water and whisk in fresh goat cheese until it makes a creamy sauce.
+Keep adding a little bit of water until it reaches the consistency you desire (I typically don't add more than ⅓-1/2 a cup total), then season the sauce with salt and pepper to taste.